Follow the instructions to create pictures from shapes and learn about vector graphics.

 - Circle Blue SIZE (1,1) AT (7,8)

 - Circle Blue SIZE (1,1) AT (9,10)

 - Circle Blue SIZE (1,1) AT (5,16)

 Once you have instructions like those above you can package them as a new instruction called ChristmasTree to be used in more complex pictures.
 This form of abstraction is a powerful feature of vector images.
 It allows pictures to be drawn using decomposition, breaking the picture down hierarchically into components.
-For example, for the christmas tree we could have first created instructions for an undecorated christmas tree, allowing it to be used for different trees with different decorations.
+For example, for the Christmas tree we could have first created instructions for an undecorated Christmas tree, allowing it to be used for different trees with different decorations.

 These puzzles demonstrate a practical use of mathematical scaling.
 One of the advantages of the vector image representation is that you can create larger or smaller versions that do not lose accuracy.
 Having drawn a picture, draw it again twice as large, by scaling the vector drawing instructions by a factor of 2.
 To scale a vector image (make a bigger or smaller version), multiply all numbers in the instructions with the scaling factor.
 For example to draw the image twice as big, first multiply all the numbers in the instructions by 2.

-Resources: Vector Drawing Puzzles
+Resources: Vector Drawing Puzzle Sheet

 There are more christmas computing ideas here.

 These collage based puzzles give pictures about Ancient Egypt.